For pricing details, please click here.

-- We can prepare custom arrayed lentiviral libraries for screening.
+- Custom arrayed screens.
 The readout can be plate-reader-based or image-based.

-- We can perform screens with pooled lentiviral libraries.
+- Pooled screens.
 The pooled format is appropriate for enrichment or dropout screens where a selection for the desired phenotype can be applied.
 Hits are identified by next-generation sequencing.

 Screens can be performed with three different gene modulation approaches:

 - Knockout screens (CRISPR)

 - Overexpression screens (ORF)

 - Operetta High-Content Instrument: for image-based readouts in 96-well, 384-well, and other formats.
 Analysis software permits quantitation of a wide variety of cell parameters. $100 per hour of instrument and analysis time, 1 hour minimum.

 - EnVision Multiplate Reader: for fluorescence, luminescence, absorbance, and other 96- or 384-well based plate reader assays. $40 per hour, 1 hour minimum.

 We are available to consult on gene modulation experiments and offer our expertise on experimental design and data analysis.